Divorce Law in Nebraska

 Child custody is perhaps the most emotional issue during a divorce that involves children.
 The most important thing to keep in mind is that the court bases all decisions on what is in the best interest of the child.
 Keeping this in mind may help navigate the rough waters of custody.

 Under Nebraska law, the court-ordered parenting plan must provide for a child’s safety, emotional growth, health, stability, physical care, and continuous school attendance.
-Additionally, the child’s wishes, the relationship of the child with each parent, and maintaining contact with other family members is also considered.
+Additionally, the child’s wishes, the relationship of the child with each parent, and maintaining contact with other family members are also considered.
 Another critical factor is whether there is any evidence of domestic violence or substance abuse by a parent.

-Generally, Nebraska courts award joint legal custody giving both parents the legal right to make decisions for the children, such as education, medical care and religious practices.
+Generally, Nebraska courts award joint legal custody giving both parents the legal right to make decisions for the children, such as education, medical care, and religious practices.
 Legal custody has nothing to do with physical custody or visitation.
 Joint custody does not mean both parents split time with the child evenly, just as sole legal custody does not bar the non-custodial parent from visiting the child.

 The Process of Going Through Divorce Law in Nebraska